 Over the past five years, there has been substantial focus placed on the regulated status of pharmacy technicians.
 In 2007, The National Association of Pharmacy Regulatory Authorities (NAPRA) prepared the Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice.
 These competencies describe the roles and responsibilities of pharmacy technicians as regulated health care professionals, articulating that pharmacy technicians' expertise focuses on the knowledge, skills and abilities related to the technical elements of prescription and patient information, and of product and drug distribution.
 Please go to NAPRA for more information on the Model Standards of Practice for Canadian Pharmacy Technicians.

-Keyin's 74 week Pharmacy Technician program will prepare the graduate for employment as a pharmacy technician in community, hospital and long-term-care pharmacy environments.
+Keyin's 72 week Pharmacy Technician program will prepare the graduate for employment as a pharmacy technician in community, hospital and long-term-care pharmacy environments.
 Graduates will gain knowledge relevant to the technical and clerical aspects of the pharmacy profession, including inventory management, pharmacy software, and third party billing.
-Throughout the program, inter- and intra-professional experiences are stressed and evaluated along with other skills in extensive on-site laboratory sessions and during the workplace practicum.
+Throughout the program, inter- and intra-professional experiences are stressed and evaluated along with other skills in extensive on-site laboratory sessions and during the pharmacy practice experience.

 Methods of teaching and learning activities vary in the Pharmacy Technician program.
 They include lectures, multimedia technology, simulated experiences, discovery techniques, group discussion, and structured labs.
-Students will be given an opportunity for job shadowing during the program and upon completion of the academic portion through the experiential training.
+Students will be given an opportunity for job shadowing during the program and upon completion of the academic portion through the pharmacy practice experience.

 ROLE OF THE PHARMACY TECHNICIAN